nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-2. Download the latest NotioNUS.jar from [here](https://github.com/AY2223S1-CS2103T-F12-3/tp).
+2. Download the latest NotionUS.jar from [here](https://github.com/AY2223S1-CS2103T-F12-3/tp).

-3. Move the file to the folder you want to use as the home folder for NotioNUS
+3. Move the file to the folder you want to use as the home folder for NotionUS

 4. Double-click the file to start the application.
 A GUI as shown below should appear.
 	Note: The application will contain some sample data when launched.